 No matter which country you call home, using your local postal service is a great option to consider for sending a Christmas gift to China.
 It’s reliable but can end up being expensive if you don’t plan far in advance.

-For example, if you’re reading this in December and hoping to send a package to China, you’re going to have to pay a lot of money for expedited shipping.
+If you’re reading this in December and hoping to send a package to China, you’re going to have to pay a lot of money for expedited shipping.
+In my experience, an international package usually takes between two weeks and a month to arrive in China (depending on customs).

 It’s best to consider using a local postal service if you can plan at least a month ahead.